sagnik/linegraph-curve-separation/README.md

 #### Work in Progress

 Black and white and greyscale line graphs.
+We can now detect three markers: rectangles, stars and diamonds.